The Baum-Connes and the Mishchenko-Kasparov assembly maps for group extensions: Introduction

 \subsection{Applications}

-Firstly, we apply Theorem \ref{first-main-thm-intro} to some special group extensions.
-Since any a-T-menable group or hyperbolic group is preserved under finite index extensions and satisfies the Baum--Connes conjecture with coefficients (see \cite{Higson-Kasparov}\cite{Lafforgue-2012}), we have the following result by Theorem \ref{first-main-thm-intro}.
+Firstly, since all a-T-menable groups and all hyperbolic groups are preserved under finite index extensions and satisfy the Baum--Connes conjecture with coefficients (see \cite{Higson-Kasparov}\cite{Lafforgue-2012}), we have the following result by Theorem \ref{first-main-thm-intro}.

 \begin{theorem}[see Theorem \ref{Thm-N-special}] Let $A$ be a $\Gamma$-$C^{\ast}$-algebra.
 Assume that $N$ is an a-T-menable group or a hyperbolic group.
 If $\Gamma/N$ satisfies SNC, SAC and BCC with coefficients in $C_0(\Gamma/N, A)\rtimes_{r}\Gamma$, respectively.
 Then $\Gamma$ satisfies SNC, SAC and BCC with coefficients in $A$, respectively. \end{theorem}